l0706/DSML_PROJECT/README.md

 ### 📦 Repository Structure

-This repository contains all essential files required to understand, reproduce, and evaluate our work:
+This repository contains, mostly for our own comfort, all essential files required to understand, reproduce, and evaluate our work:

 * **`Final_Submission_Notebook.ipynb`** — The main Jupyter notebook documenting every step of the **CRISP-DM** process, from data loading to model evaluation.
   *(Includes earlier milestone submission notebooks for reference.)*